rsteiner-dnic/memsy/README.md

   -port int
         TCP port number to listen on (default: 11211) -syncinterval string
-        How often to sync all records to other nodes (default "30m") -threads int
+        How often to sync all records to other nodes (default "30m") Note: All records are synced as they come in, this covers old records, etc
+  -threads int
         number of threads to use (default: # of cpus on server)